-The U.S. Department of Labor predicts that job growth in the airline industry will experience slower than average to average growth through 2028.
-Nevertheless, the employment outlook is brighter for some areas of the industry.
+The U.S. Department of Labor predicts that job growth in the airline industry will experience average growth through 2032.
+The employment outlook is brighter for some areas of the industry.
 There should be favorable opportunities in the realm of regional and non-scheduled, and in general aviation.
 A marked growth in the world's population should also mean a rising number of passengers and a subsequent demand for more flights.
 Pilots for cargo carriers will also be in great demand as more materials are shipped around the world on a daily basis, and as service models such as just-in-time delivery require expedited shipment.

 - Aeronautical and Aerospace Technicians